clarknt/100-days-of-swift/README.md

   - Challenge 1 concerns Project 3: challenge is included with Project 3
   - Challenge 2 concerns Project 1: Project 1 is duplicated as "Project3-Challenge2" and challenge is found there
   - Challenge 3 concerns Project 2: Project 2 is duplicated as "Project3-Challenge3" and challenge is found there
+- Project 4
+  - Challenge 1, 2, 3 concern Project 4: all are included with Project 4